CoindLabs/CoindPay/README.md

 ## Slogan

-Decentralized Privacy Cross-chain DEXs、Payments and Compound Finance Infrastructure.
+Decentralized and Privacy-Preserving Infrastructure for Cross-Chain Payments, DEXs, and Compound Finance.

 ## Mission